 February Work begins on restoring the side chapel

-August The Rev. Stephen K. Iwai, a English Speaking Japanese priest is sent by the Bishop as resident priest.
+August: The Rev. Stephen K. Iwai, an English Speaking Japanese priest is sent by the Bishop as resident priest.

 1947 - Easter Day Easter Service held in the roofless Nave of the church.
 Bishop Sugai dies.